alibadshah74/delta--demo/README.md

 write a c program to perform addition subtraction multiplication and division using swich case.
 # Question 4
  write a c program to find area of a circle, reactangl;e, and triangle.
+# Question 5
+  write a c program to solve a quadratic equation.